RubenSerranoCano/CRM/README.md

 ***
 **Layered (MVC) back end**

 A Spring Boot application has been developed to enable data management and scalability.
-This application is structure in the following layers, each one with a single responsibility:
+This application is structured in the following layers, each one with a single responsibility:

  - Presentation: layer meant to enable communication between the front end and the services.
 This package contains REST Controllers.
 As a proof of concept, the *client* controller contains a controller advice to act as a middleman and return a response status and body whenever a custom exception is thrown.
  - Service: this is where the business logic takes place, is in charge of receiving data from the REST controller in order to manipulate it and allow its storage thanks to the repository layer.
 As a design rule, services can only be used by REST controllers and other services.